 Central facilities and scientific institutions

 The research institutes in Potsdam are closely linked in their supporting services: Employees of non-university institutions have special access to university services and central facilities, such as the University Sports program, libraries, cafeterias and other offerings of the University of Potsdam.
 The Welcome Center supports international researchers who move to Potsdam.
-It offers help with registration processes at administrative authorities, for example the Citizen Services Office, and links incoming scientists with their peer-group and the local researchers’ community.
+It helps with registration processes at administrative authorities, for example the Citizen Services Office, and links incoming scientists with their peer-group and the local researchers’ community.
 The Career Service for students, the Potsdam Graduate School for PhD students and postdocs and the Dual Career Service contribute to the University of Potsdam’s advisory and support services for researchers at all career stages.
 Facilities for childcare and the coordination office for equal opportunities account for a family-friendly environment.

 The Potsdam Graduate School, the pearls - Potsdam Research Network, the UP Transfer GmbH and the proWissen association invite scientists in Potsdam to take part in professional skills trainings and funding consultations as well as marketing, technology transfer and public relations activities.